 - (1) Supply of Personnel.
 The Office of Materials Management is authorized, subject to the approval of the CEO, upon written request from another Public Procurement Unit or External Procurement Activity, to provide personnel to the requesting Public Procurement Unit or External Procurement Activity.
-The Public Procurement Unit or External Activity making the request shall pay the Procurement Office the direct and indirect costs of furnishing the personnel, in accordance with an agreement between the parties. - (2) Supply of Services.
-The informational, technical, and other services of the Office of Materials Management may be made available to any other Public Procurement Unit or External Procurement Unit provided that the requirements of the Public Procurement Unit tendering the services shall have precedence over the requesting Public Procurement Unit or External Procurement Activity.
+The Public Procurement Unit or External Activity making the request shall pay the Procurement Office the direct and indirect costs of furnishing the personnel, in accordance with an agreement between the parties. - Of Materials Management may be made available to any other Public Procurement Unit or External Procurement Unit provided that the requirements of the Public Procurement Unit tendering the services shall have precedence over the requesting Public Procurement Unit or External Procurement Activity.
 The requesting Public Procurement Unit or External Procurement Activity shall pay for the expenses of the services so provided, in accordance with an agreement between the parties.